Caitlin & Guillermo

 The hotel's positioning in wine country meant easy access to tastings, tours, and the kind of Portuguese landscape that photographs beautifully at any time of day.

 September timing proved ideal.
 Late summer in Alentejo offers warm days and comfortable evenings, with that golden light photographers dream about.
 The vineyards showed late summer abundance, heavy with grapes approaching harvest.
-Outdoor celebrations remained comfortable with heaters available for when evening temperatures dropped slightly.

-Planning a multi-day celebration from abroad with Patricia
+Planning a multi-day celebration from abroad with Patrícia

-Coordinating a wedding in Portugal from another country is challenging.
+Coordinating a wedding in Portugal from another country can be challenging.
 Planning a multi-day experience for forty guests with activities and multiple dinners takes it further.
-Patricia became Caitlin and Guillermo's essential partner, handling complexities they couldn't navigate remotely.
+Our wedding planner in Portugal, Patrícia, became Caitlin and Guillermo's essential partner, handling complexities they couldn't navigate remotely.

 A vineyard ceremony featuring Alentejo’s golden hour